bellpesce/succes/readme.md

 # SUCCES

-**Stochastic Unit Commitment for Coupled European Scenarios** — a power market simulator for 15 European bidding zones that uses **no MILP, no LP, no commercial solver**.
+**Stochastic Unit Commitment for Core Energy Simulation** — a power market simulator for 15 European bidding zones that uses **no MILP, no LP, no commercial solver**.
 Dispatch is found by a genetic algorithm; prices come from pure merit order: the last dispatched unit sets the market clearing price.